Ugoeze-Lucy/Predicting-Diabetes-Risk-in-Women-of-Reproductive-Age-A-Survey-Weighted-Machine-Learning-Approach-/README.md

 ## Why This Project

-NHANES is one of the largest publicly available health surveys in the world, and working with it end-to-end - from raw `.XPT` files to a published dashboard - mirrors the kind of work I want to do professionally.
+NHANES is one of the largest publicly available health surveys in the world, and working with it end-to-end from raw `.XPT` files to a published dashboard, mirrors the kind of analytical work I want to do in health system roles.
 I also wanted a project that didn't pick one methodology and stop there.

 ## Data Source